sohaibdevv/sohaibdevv/README.md

 🌏 Aspiring Software Engineer based in Karachi, Pakistan.
 <br/>
-🙂 I'm currently learning and exploring new skills and technologies to stay up-to-date with modern development practices.
+🙂 I'm learning and trying new technologies to stay current with modern development practices.
 <br/>

 ### Skills